mitmedialab/MappingPoliceViolence-Scaper/README.md

  * the query terms that specified the victim's name
  * the query filter that was used to specify the sources and the time period

-It also logs a giant combined query that we used to create the unspidered controversy.
+It writes giant combined queries to files in `data`, which we used to create the unspidered controversy.
 This took about 10 minutes on my laptop.

 ### Listing Stories